 Home & Property Maintenance

-please make sure your home has address numbers placed on the structure in a position to be plainly legible and visible from the street fronting the property.
-Address numbers shall contrast with the background and shall be a minimum of 4 inches high with a minimum stroke width of½ inch.
+Please make sure your home has address numbers placed on the structure in a position to be plainly legible and visible from the street fronting the property.
+Address numbers shall contrast with the background and shall be a minimum of 4 inches high with a minimum stroke width of one half inch.
 Homes lacking visible address numbers are difficult for emergency responders to locate and may result in potential delays when help is needed.

 Swimming Pool & Hot Tub Safety

-Any type of swimming pool, hot tub or spa capable of being filled with greater than 24 inches of water requires a permit and safety barriers.
-This includes portable and inflatable swimming pools most commonly purchased at department stores such as Wal-Mart, Target, Super K and Toys R Us.
-Installing one of these pools without property safety barriers is very dangerous to neighboring children and can result in drowning.
+Any type of swimming pool, hot tub, or spa capable of being filled with greater than 24 inches of water requires a permit and safety barriers.
+This includes portable and inflatable swimming pools most commonly purchased at department stores.
+Installing one of these pools without property safety barriers is very dangerous to children and can result in drowning.